 One reason to pursue online learning is flexibility.
 Although each class contains specific deadlines and assignments, you control when and where those assignments are completed.
 Whereas remote learning requires you to be online at certain times, fully online degree or certificate programs let you complete your assignments on your own time.
-For example, you can work on assignments during your morning bus commute or afternoon lunch hour, thus giving you the time to attend family events or care for your child or parents in the evening.
+For example, you can work on assignments during your morning bus commute or afternoon lunch hour, thus giving you the time to care for your child or parents in the evening.

-For students like Felicia Campos, an online student at St. Philip's College, the flexibility of online options extends beyond personal obligations.
+For students like Felicia Campos, an online student at St. Philip's College, the flexibility of fully online options extends beyond personal obligations.
 It allows them to work as a professional while completing their degree.
-It can be challenging to balance working part or full time with a course load, but online courses and degree programs allow students the option to complete required coursework when it’s most convenient – early mornings before the kids wake up or late nights after a long shift.
+It can be challenging to balance working part or full time with a course load, but online courses and degree programs allow students the option to complete required coursework when it's most convenient – early mornings before the kids wake up or late nights after a long shift.

 More importantly, students who work while completing degrees can integrate various academic skills into their professional roles.
 Skills like critical thinking, oral communication, and resilience are required to succeed in an online capacity, and these are highly touted skills in the working world.
 For example, as you successfully complete your online courses, you are demonstrating to your current or potential employers that you are competent and willing to work hard, both of which are highly valued in the business.
 Some students may even decide to continue their coursework following degree completion, thereby benefiting employers with more knowledge and skill.

-Although online learning might not be your preference, it is a valuable option that offers tremendous personal and professional benefits.
+Choosing a fully online degree is a valuable option that offers tremendous personal and professional benefits.
 In addition, many professional industries are shifting due to the COVID pandemic, allowing remote work and telehealth, making the flexibility of online learning an even more viable option for those seeking career advancement and higher education.
-With five Colleges offering over 80 degrees, certificates, and skills awards fully online, you are surely to find a fit for your interest and career needs.
+With five Colleges offering numerous degrees, certificates, and skills awards fully online, you are sure to find a fit for your interest and career needs at the Alamo Colleges.

 Contact an Enrollment Coach, today!